aneasystone/github-trending/README.md

 ## All language

+* 【2023-03-24】[NVIDIAGameWorks / Path-Tracing-SDK](https://github.com/NVIDIAGameWorks/Path-Tracing-SDK) - Real-time path tracing library and sample
+* 【2023-03-24】[typst / typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
+* 【2023-03-24】[ryh04x / CEH-Exam-Questions](https://github.com/ryh04x/CEH-Exam-Questions) - Planning To Take Certified Ethical Hacker (CEH)?
+Here are github repo with 125 questions and answers to help you prep for the test
 * 【2023-03-23】[deep-diver / Alpaca-LoRA-Serve](https://github.com/deep-diver/Alpaca-LoRA-Serve) - Alpaca-LoRA as Chatbot service
 * 【2023-03-23】[pelennor2170 / NAM_models](https://github.com/pelennor2170/NAM_models) - A repository collecting model files for Neural Amp Modeler (NAM) all in one place
 * 【2023-03-23】[Beomi / KoAlpaca](https://github.com/Beomi/KoAlpaca) - KoAlpaca: Korean Alpaca Model based on Stanford Alpaca (feat.
 LLAMA and Polyglot-ko)